yinimini/Data-analytics-projects/README.md

 I wondered:

-1) What symptoms am I getting during my cycles and is there any correlation between these symtopms?
+1) Is there any correlation between these symtopms?
 Like does headache often come together with cramps?

 2) How long are my cycles and are the durations in the 'normal' range?

 3) What symptoms am I getting for each day in the future cycles?

-The motivation back this project is that I don't want to pay more money for the menstration tracking APP Flow.
+The motivation behind this project is that I don't want to pay more money for the menstration tracking APP Flow.
 I was thinking I am a data scientist, why don't I do it myself, it doesn't cost anything.
-So here you are :)
+So here we are :)

 I collected and modified the raw data, and visualized the answers to my questions with Python.
 The analysis focuses on the duration of cycles and periods, as well as the recurrence of symptoms.
 Probabilities of symptom occurrence are also calculated: